George W. McLaurin: McLaurin v. Oklahoma State Regents

 In McLaurin v.
 Oklahoma State Regents, McLaurin argued that the Fourteenth Amendment was being violated by how they were being treated.
 It was not until 1950 that the Supreme Court ruled that the treatment must be equal between White and African American students.
 Mclaurin v Oklahoma State Regents was an important case in history because it was one of the first cases that attempted to combat the "separate but equal" provision in the Plessy v Ferguson case.
 Mclaurin v Oklahoma showed how the "separate but equal" provision can still be manipulated in a way that discriminates against individuals based on race.
 This case played an influential role in history because its ruling led the way to the eventual overturning of Plessy v Ferguson.
 The Mclaurin case showed the inequality in the separate but equal provision, the accommodations made for Mclaurin required that he sit separate from the other students, in an alcove labeled "reserved of colored", he sat alone in the cafeteria and he also had his own desk in the library which was behind a stack of newspapers so he would not be seen by the white students.
 All of these discriminatory practices happened under the umbrella of the separate but equal provision."
 In 1950 a unanimous Supreme Court ruled that McLaurin had not received equal treatment as required by the Constitution.
 Writing for the Court, Chief Justice Frederick M. Vinson wrote that McLaurin was "handicapped in his pursuit of effective graduate instruction.
 Such restrictions impair and inhibit his ability to study, to engage in discussion and exchange views with other students, and in general to learn his professions."

 Legacy

-In 2014, an annual conference was named after George A. McLaurin on the OU campus called The George McLaurin Male Leadership Conference.
+In 2014, an annual conference was named after George W. McLaurin on the OU campus called The George McLaurin Male Leadership Conference.
 The conference is mainly intended for the recruitment of first-generation college students, and particularly those within minority groups.
 A campus lounge with a memorial display in the university community center is named in honor of McLaurin and Sylvia A. Lewis, another student who challenged segregation at OU.